NERC-CEH/hydro-pe/README.md

 `--docorr` / `-c` If net longwave radiation is not known, then the upward component can be approximated by calculating it using air temperature as a proxy for surface temperature.
 In this case, a correction to the Penman-Monteith equation is applied [[2]](#references).
 If the radiation inputs are net radiation variables that have been calculated using this approximation, then this flag enables the Penman-Monteith correction, otherwise net radiation inputs will be assumed to be calculated with surface temperature.
 If the radiation inputs are downward radiation variables, then this flag is overridden, as the upward longwave is calculated using the air temperature approximation in the code, so the Penman-Monteith correction is required.

+`--netsw` The input shortwave radiation is net radiation.
+Otherwise, the input is downward shortwave radiation.

+`--netlw` The input longwave radiation is net radiation.
+Otherwise, the input is downward longwave radiation.

+`--netradiation` Both the input short- and longwave radiation are net radiation.
+Otherwise they may be specified individually.

 `--qdefnotneg` / `-Q` The Penman-Monteith calculation uses specific humidity, following Stewart (1989) [[3]](#references).
 The specific humidity at saturation is calculated using an empirical fit to vapour pressure at saturation [[4]](#references).
 In cases where the input specific humidity is greater than the calculated specific humidity at saturation, then this option can be used to set the humidity defecit to zero.

 `--co2filevaryr FILENAME VARNAME YEAR` / `-C FILENAME VARNAME YEAR` In order to account for the response of plant stomatal conductance to rising CO₂ levels, a fertilisation effect may be applied [[5]](#references) by using this option to specify